Authentic Assessments with Media Literacy

 Language Breakdown

 Writers use our language to benefit themselves and their clients.
 This language one-pager asks students to analyze the way language influences food marketing.
 How does the language on the actual packaging contribute to increased sales?
 I always look for ways to study grammar in real life.
-Studying the language on food packaging engages students and allows me to differentiate with the concepts studied.
+Studying the language on food packaging engages learners and allows me to differentiate with the concepts studied.

 Authentic assessments with media literacy help meet standards that ask for students to write for various audiences, to evaluate claims, and to analyze various accounts from different mediums.
 Teenagers are mass consumers of media!
 They probably are unaware of the psychology, effort, and funds that push marketing on them.
-Students overwhelmingly enjoy learning about media literacy because they hate that ominous feeling of being tricked.
-Authentic assessments with media literacy engages older students.
+Classes overwhelmingly enjoy learning about media literacy because they hate that ominous feeling of being tricked.
+Authentic assessments with media literacy engages older learners.

 Subscribe to our mailing list to receive updates about new blog posts, freebies, and teaching resources!